jorge2412/DataLake2/Open Dev Framework/PowerShell for Linux/Sesssion 2 - Hands On/PowerShell for Linux and macOS.md

     _Downloading the CentOS/Oracle Linux/Red Hat package_

 1. In the Terminal window, navigate to the directory that the **.rpm** file was downloaded to.
 (For Mozilla Firefox, the default download location is "~/Downloads."
 Other browsers may differ.)
-Then execute the following commands, replacing *filename* with the name of the **.rpm** file you downloaded:
+Then execute the following command, replacing *filename* with the name of the **.rpm** file you downloaded:

     <pre>
     sudo yum install ./<i>filename</i></pre>